 - Make sure that you and they are familiar with the Spanish Dept. Guidelines.
 A link is posted to these in the announcements and they are available under "Start Here!" module/section.

 - Make sure that they have printed off the "Schedule of Assignments" under "Start Here!" module/section.
 You can also access it here.
-This document has every assignment on it and when it is due.
+This document has every assignment on it and when it is due as well as closing dates for each unit listed.
 The students should use this as a check-off list to keep track of what they have done and what they have left to do.
 It's critical that assignments are completed in the order listed on (or ahead of) time.

 - Make sure that they complete *ALL* assignments, to the best of their ability and on time.
-The Moodle Spanish courses are set up as "conditional" where *all* assignments are open/available, but can't be accessed until completing the previous activity/assignment (with certain scores being required for certain assignments).
-This means that students may work as quickly as they'd like, but they must complete the prior assignments before moving forward.
+The summer Moodle Spanish courses are set up where *all* assignments are open/available, but students must complete the assignments in order.
 Any assignments that are not completed will earn a zero.
 Again, this is why the "Schedule of Assignments" is so important.
 It keeps them on track, completing work, in order, and on (or ahead of) time.

 - Remind them to take their time to read through and learn the material and not to rush.
 There should always be a focus on quality.
 Students may redo any assignment that isn't a quiz, test/final project or auto-graded assignment (with one attempt).

 - Remind them to go ahead and mark their calendars to schedule when they will attend additional their "Required Live Classes".
-While students are required to attend a total of 6 (Getting Started, Unit 1, Unit 2/3, Unit 4/5, Unit 6/7 & Unit 8/Final).
-They are more than welcome and encouraged to attend more!
-These are live classes with me and/or other Spanish 2 teachers to go over the unit's major topics, assignments, present/discuss the material in detail, practice, ask/answer questions etc., just as you would in a regular classroom.
+While students are required to attend one RLC for each unit, they are more than welcome and encouraged to attend more!
+These are live classes with me and/or other Spanish 3 teachers to go over the unit's major topics, assignments, present/discuss the material in detail, practice, ask/answer questions etc., just as you would in a regular classroom.

 - Remind them that the use of external sources (such as online translators, native speakers, other students, etc.) is forbidden and considered cheating.
 Everything that the students need should be in the course and he/she should use the material from the course for his/her answers.
 If he/she wants to know how to say something, he/she should ask me.
 The only approved reference is www.wordreference.com and this can only be used for a vocabulary word in isolation, not translating word-for-word, verb conjugation or for sentence structure.
 Please make sure that you and they know all of the details of the academic honesty policy and the consequences of not following them, as stated in the Spanish Dept. Guidelines (link above).